Cosmic-ray upscattered inelastic dark matter: Cosmic-ray upscattering of inelastic DM

 \section{Cosmic-ray upscattering of inelastic DM}

 The direct detection of DM relies on a non-zero cross section for the DM scattering on nucleons or electrons.
 Consequently, there is also the possibility that DM can first be upscattered by cosmic-rays before it reaches the detector~\cite{Bringmann:2018cvk}.
-Light DM candidates (below a GeV) can be upscattered to relativistic energies, making their recoils visible to experiments that were previously insensitive to them.
-Previous analyses have explored CRDM in the context of simplified models~\cite{Dent:2019krz}, scattering on electrons~\cite{Ema:2018bih}, and inelastic hadronic scattering~\cite{Guo:2020oum}.
+Light DM candidates (below a GeV) can be upscattered to relativistic energies, making their recoils visible to experiments that were previously insensitive to them, or conversely, one could see their impact on the cosmic-ray spectrum itself~\cite{Cappiello:2018hsu}.
+Previous analyses have explored CRDM in the context of simplified models~\cite{Dent:2019krz,Bondarenko:2019vrb}, scattering on electrons~\cite{Ema:2018bih}, scattering in neutrino detectors~\cite{Cappiello:2019qsw} and inelastic hadronic scattering~\cite{Guo:2020oum}.
 In this work we consider the effect of inelastic scattering due to the DM candidate which couples to nucleons.

 Since we will consider processes in which the center-of-mass energy may be much larger than the mass of the mediating particle, it will be necessary to provide a model for DM-SM interactions beyond the contact approximation.
 For simplicity, we assume that dark sector particles are two Majorana fermions, $\chi_{1,2}$ ($m_{\chi_2} - m_{\chi_1} \equiv \delta > 0$), which couple to a spin-1 particle ($A'$) through an interaction $g_\chi A'_\mu (\bar \chi_2 \gamma^\mu \chi_1 - \bar \chi_1 \gamma^\mu \chi_2)$. $A'$ also couples to nucleons through an interaction $g_N A'_\mu \bar n \gamma^\mu n$.
 In particular, we consider the case in which $A'$ couples to protons and neutrons with equal strength.